 First offshore sailing trip: Researching ocean plastics in the "Pacific Garbage Patch" sailing on a tall ship from Honolulu to San Francisco with Sea Education Association

 Most interesting place to work: Forecasting on a pipe-lay barge offshore Tierra del Fuego, Argentina - right near Cape Horn!

-Non-Sailing Hobbies: Practicing & teaching yoga, concert-going, traveling, and outdoor pursuits
+Non-Sailing Hobbies: Practicing & teaching yoga, concert-going, camping and outdoor adventures

 Favorite race to navigate: Annapolis to Newport